Reeperbahn/Take a St. Pauli tour with a Greeter

 And now a jump to the north of the Reeperbahn, at the end of the Große Freiheit.
 Paul-Roosen- / Clemens-Schulz Str., that’s Montmartre in Hamburg.
 Small restaurants and bars, artists and boutiques, even if a lot of Turkish is spoken.

-Also here is a lot going on in the evening and on weekends, but a different crowd, no bachelor parties or flat boozing, hardly any tourists.
+Here too, a lot is going on in the evening and on weekends, but a different crowd, no bachelor parties or flat rate boozing, hardly any tourists.
 People know each other and help each other.
 That’s how the St.Paulians prefer to see themselves, “village-like”.

 It still exists, even though gentrification is showing its claws here too and leaving its mark.
 Money usually wins.